-Study population
+MATERIALS AND METHODS Study population

-We studied patients who underwent body contouring surgeries at Hamad General Hospital between January 2021 and December 2023, following them at three key time points: preoperatively, and at 2-3 weeks and 6-10 weeks postoperatively.
-These time points were selected to capture both immediate and delayed changes in hormonal profiles after surgery.
+We studied patients who underwent body contouring surgeries at Hamad General Hospital between January 2021 and December 2023, following them at three key time points: preoperatively, and at 2-3 weeks, and 6-10 weeks postoperatively.
+These time points were selected to capture immediate as well as delayed changes in hormonal profile after surgery.

-Eligible participants were adults (\geq 18 years) with a BMI \geq 18 who consented to abdominoplasty, lower body lift, or thigh lift.
-The study included patients with a history of bariatric surgery (gastric bypass or sleeve gastrectomy), provided the surgery had been performed 18 months or more prior to recruitment.
-These participants were included to facilitate the examination of the impact on gut hormones.
+Eligible participants were adults (≥ 18 years) with a BMI ≥18 who consented to abdominoplasty, lower body lift, or thigh lift.
+This study included patients with history of bariatric surgery (gastric bypass or sleeve gastrectomy) so long as surgery was done 18 months or more prior to recruitment.
+These participants were included to facilitate examination of the impact on gut hormones.
 Exclusion criteria included comorbidities (except non-pharmacologically managed diabetes), diabetic nephropathy, contouring outside the abdomen or thighs, age > 65, or BMI > 35.
-Informed consent was obtained from all participants prior to their inclusion in the study.
+Informed consent was obtained from all participants before their inclusion in the study.